 Notice to Land Use Industry Professionals

 If you are compensated to interact with the Department of Planning, City law may require you to register as a lobbyist and report your activity.
 Any individual may qualify as a lobbyist, regardless of occupation, education, training, or professional title.
-A lobbyist may hold a position that includes but is not limited to attorney, CEO, consultant, government liaison, business owner, permit applicant, urban planners, expediters, land developers, various real estate specialists and others.
+A lobbyist may hold a position that includes but is not limited to attorney, CEO, consultant, architect, engineer, government liaison, business owner, permit applicant, urban planner, expediter, land developer, various real estate specialists, and others.

 More information is available on the Ethics Commission’s lobbying page and Influencing Land Use Decisions brochure.
 For assistance, please contact the Ethics Commission at (213) 978-1960 or firstname.lastname@example.org.